 All potable customers in the Hemet / San Jacinto service area are currently charged a volumetric user rate on an inclining 5-tier rate structure, where price per unit increases with each tier.
 Raftelis recommends moving to a 3-tiered rate structure for all potable customers that provides a straight forward connection between available water supplies and tiered allotments.
 Currently, the service area's main sources of water supply are the Canyon and Upper Basins.
 Based on recent production data, the Canyon basin had approximately 2,224 AF of water available, whereas the Upper Basin had approximately 3,554 AF of non-contract water available.
 However, due to water loss, the amount of available groundwater to serve customers is approximately 2,002 AF and 3,199 AF for Canyon and Upper Basins, respectively.
 As part of the water rate design restructuring, the net amount of available groundwater is apportioned evenly to all accounts for each basin.
 Doing so resulted in each account receiving a fair share amount of Canyon groundwater equal to 5 hcf per account by billing period.
-For Upper Basin, each account will receive a fair share amount of groundwater in the Canyon and Upper Basins for setting the Tier 1 and Tier 2 allotments.
+For Upper Basin, each account will receive a fair share amount of groundwater equal to 8 hcf.
+Therefore, the tiers for all potable customers will account for the amount of available groundwater in the Canyon and Upper Basins for setting the Tier 1 and Tier 2 allotments.